Yasser-R/v1-payment-api/source/includes/_introduction.md

 - `Success`, a boolean indicating whether or not the call was successful, or resulted in an error
 - `Message`, an error message if the API call was unsuccessful, or `"Success"` otherwise
 - `Response`, the actual data returned by the API call.

+Most API responses will contain:

+- `_links`, object that contains links (to URIs).
+Keys within _links are the name of the link and describe the relationship between the current resource and the link.

 <!---
 ## Errors